""

 • Enable potential completion of the undergraduate degree in four years, including the final semester of student teaching.

-Although these programs are designed with the goal of preparing teachers to work in K–12 schools, the programs also provide a good preparation for individuals seeking careers in continuing education or music education-related fields.
+Although these programs are designed with the goal of preparing teachers to work in K–12 schools, the programs also provide a good preparation for individuals seeking careers in continuing education or music education-related fields outside of the traditional K-12 teaching environment.

 The student's principal performance area should be consistent with the chosen major option.
 One or more additional performance areas may be required.
 Prospective music education majors must audition and be accepted into any additional performance areas at the music major level (200 level) of performance study prior to beginning the methods and practicum sequence.
 Mead Witter School of Music cannot guarantee admission to additional performance areas, nor can it guarantee that appropriate substitute coursework will be available.
 During the time a student is enrolled in degree work, all performance study is expected to take place at UW–Madison.